Chant No. 1 (I Don't Need This Pressure On): Background

 While Spandau Ballet were completing their first album, Journeys to Glory, their guitarist/songwriter Gary Kemp was noticing a renewed interest in funk around Soho, which led him to come up with "Glow", the double A-side companion to "Muscle Bound", the third song released from their debut.
 He described "Glow" as their first attempt at "American style funk – but still with white lyrics".
 While promoting the double A-side with performances of "Muscle Bound" in the spring of 1981, the band met up with the British jazz-funk group Beggar and Co, and Kemp noticed the rapport between the two bands and had the idea to ask them to perform as the horn section on an upcoming record.
 In his autobiography I Know This Much: From Soho to Spandau, he explained, "The conjoining of soul and rock had very little precedent then, and we knew that it would irritate the hell out of the rock press, as well as give us some extended credibility."

 The use of horns on "Glow" helped to inspire their next single, "Chant No. 1 (I Don't Need This Pressure On)", which paid tribute to the latest Blitz Kids hangout, Le Beat Route.
 The club focused on funk music, with one of its most popular songs being "Wheel Me Out" by Was (Not Was), which Kemp felt driven to imitate in his own composing as a means of proving that Spandau Ballet was still in the thick of Soho nightlife.
 The finished product, "Chant No. 1", even provided some scanty directions to Le Beat Route in the form of a rap that would give Kemp a rare solo vocal.
 He also credited Robert Elms, who came up with the name of the band, as an inspiration for the song.

 Recording

 "Chant No. 1" was recorded at Utopia Studios in Primrose Hill with Richard James Burgess producing.
-Burgess had just developed the Simmons SDS-V electronic drum kit, which Spandau Ballet drummer John Keeble used on "Chant No. 1", making it one of the first recordings to use the new alternative to acoustic drums.
+Burgess had just developed the Simmons SDSV electronic drum kit, which Spandau Ballet drummer John Keeble used on "Chant No. 1", making it one of the first recordings to use the new alternative to acoustic drums.
 Kemp described the recording of the music as "fast and easy", but Burgess had trouble getting lead singer Tony Hadley to convey the darker side of the material with a softer tone of voice than usual and eventually succeeded by having him lie down to do so.